chartist-js/chartist/CODINGSTYLE.md

 ### Nesting order and the parent selector (SCSS)

-While using the nesting features of SASS it's important to have a clear order to put your nesting in.
+While using the nesting features of Sass it's important to have a clear order to put your nesting in.
 A SCSS block should have the following content order.

 1. Current selector's style attributes
 1. Pseudo selectors with parent selector (:first-letter, :hover, :active etc)
 1. Pseudo elements (:before and :after)
 1. State classe with parent selector (.selected, .active, .enlarged etc.)
-1. Contextual media queries with SASS
+1. Contextual media queries with Sass
 1. Sub selectors as the last part

-The following example should illustrate how this ordering will achieve a clear structure while making use of the SASS parent selector.
+The following example should illustrate how this ordering will achieve a clear structure while making use of the Sass parent selector.

 **Recommended**